twongCMU/RaspberryPiWifiFrenchFries/README.md

 # RaspberryPiWifiFrenchFries
 LED status bars for a Raspberry Pi OpenWRT router.
-Red bars are download usage, green bars are uploads, and blue line is CPU clock speed.
-The video shows a speedtest.net run with a large download then a large upload sequence.
+Red bars on the right are download usage, green bars in the center are uploads, and the blue bar on the left is CPU clock speed.

 ![Code in action](/img/animated2.gif)